denniswon/super-audit/PUBLISH.md

 pnpm install
 ```

-You can then remove the `install-superaudit` script from `package.json` since the package will be installed from npm.
+You can then remove the `install-auditagent` script from `package.json` since the package will be installed from npm.

 ## Security Note